 - Update the page when official transport, parking, or Host Committee rules become more specific.

-Final Week Travel Sponsor
+Final Week Travel Service

 A labeled placement for brands helping fans with flights, luggage, mobile data, insurance, airport transfers, or local transport.

-Hotel Decision Partner
+Hotel Decision Service

 Premium Hospitality Placement